 The Mint app is a great resource for creating a budget, tracking your spending and making smart financial decisions.
 It connects all your bank and credit card accounts, plus your monthly bills.
 Talk about a one-stop resource.
 Mint keeps you apprised of your bills — what you owe, when it’s due and what you can pay — along with sending some payment reminders.
 It tracks your spending habits and gives you budget advice.
 And it even offers free access to your credit score.

 If your situation is more dire, look to the You Need A Budget app (also known as YNAB).
-It helps you discover what must be done differently to balance your budget, getting you out of the paycheck-to-paycheck rut and teaching you how to deal with unexpected expenses.
+It helps you discover what must be done differently to balance your budget, get out of the paycheck-to-paycheck rut and teaches you how to deal with unexpected expenses.
 Basically, you don’t spend what you don’t have.
 You must live within your actual income.
 It features online classes with a live instructor for Q&A topics.
 YNAB says its average user pays off $500 in debt during the first month.

 For tracking expenses, the Wally app is a great organizer.
 Remember those work expense reports?
 Wouldn’t it be great to have the same system for personal expense tracking?
 That’s Wally — a clean, convenient and streamlined app that lets you take a photo of your receipts and uses the geo-location function on your device.
 It’s a very efficient way to see where all your money is going.